Skip to content

 Native platforms like Trillet build integrations directly into their codebase.
 Wrapper platforms like VoiceAIWrapper rely on underlying providers (Vapi, Retell) for core functionality, meaning integration quality depends on multiple vendors.

-When Trillet connects to HubSpot, it is a single connection point.
-When a wrapper platform connects to HubSpot, data flows through the wrapper, through the underlying voice provider, and then to HubSpot.
+When Trillet connects to a CRM, whether natively to GoHighLevel or via MCP and API to HubSpot, it is a single connection point.
+When a wrapper platform connects to the same CRM, data flows through the wrapper, through the underlying voice provider, and then to the CRM.
 Each hop introduces latency and a potential failure point.

 The table below summarizes how the two architectures compare on the dimensions agencies feel during deployment and support.